Encyclopedia … combined with a great Buyer's Guide!

 More general term: linewidth

-Categories: laser devices and laser physics, quantum optics, fluctuations and noise
+Categories: article belongs to category laser devices and laser physics laser devices and laser physics, article belongs to category quantum optics quantum optics, article belongs to category fluctuations and noise fluctuations and noise

 Even before the first laser was experimentally demonstrated, Schawlow and Townes calculated the fundamental (quantum) limit for the linewidth of a laser [1].
 This lead to the Schawlow–Townes equation, which became one of the most famous equations of laser physics: